The Evolution of Consciousness

-This means that almost everyone in the world, in reality, does not know who they really are, but instead, they only know who they were based on a concept comprised of experiences both: good and bad, painful and pleasant, joyful and frightening, harmful and beneficial, hopeful and disappointing, etc. The self-concept is the “platform” from which we engage the world and the stability of this platform is determined by what kind of experiences we have had; how well we process these experiences determines what kind of experiences we are currently having.
+This means that almost everyone in the world, in reality, does not know who they really are, but instead, they only know who they were based on a concept comprised of experiences both: good and bad, painful and pleasant, joyful and frightening, harmful and beneficial, hopeful and disappointing, etc. The self-concept is the platform from which we engage the world and the stability of this platform is determined by what kind of experiences we have had; how well we process these experiences determines what kind of experiences we are currently having.

 The many experiences it has been through by the time it reaches adulthood have established a significant framework of: likes/dislikes, want/don’t want/, happy/sad, acceptable/unacceptable, plus an array of fears, anxieties and insecurities.
-It is through this filter that the ego-personality experiences life and people, so all events and individuals are evaluated based on the content of one’s life events.
+It is through this filter that the ego-persona experiences life and people, so all events and individuals are evaluated based on the content of one’s life events.
 Since every new experience is compared to and judged from a similar past experience, it is impossible for the ego to be in the present moment.

 Today, our experience of life is unique and different from that of any human experience in history because consciousness evolves and develops into greater awareness every day, individually and collectively.
-Since we are one with consciousness, at some point in time, we will leave behind the ego and the concept of self that we cling to today.
-In order to understand where we are today and where we are going, we need to understand the more primitive structures of consciousness we all pass through in the early developmental periods of life.
+Since we are one with consciousness, at some point in time, we will leave behind the ego and the bodily concept of self that we cling to today; in the future, we will our true Self.
+In order to understand where we are today and where we are going, we need to understand the more primitive structures of consciousness humanity has passed through and how we humans experience these same structures of consciousness in the early developmental periods of our individual life.

 Structures of Consciousness